Shravanipranay/statusreport/Readme(kubernetes).md

 ![preview](Images/k19.png)
  # Version changed to 1.25.0 to 1.26.0

  ## Now version changes to 1.26.0 to 1.27.0 by following the above steps
+ * Control plane is upgraded  1.27
 ![preview](Images/k20.png)
+* Worker nodes are upgraded to 1.27
 ![preview](Images/k21.png)